irisxue/FutureMakers/README.md

 **Day 17**
 I went through the keras notebook activity to learn how to build an image classification model.
 I used the guide and modified the number of epochs to a lower number due to the long training time of the model.
 The performance ended up way worse than it was before.

+**Day 18**
+I followed the Hands on Tutorial and ran the code.
+I tried changing the loss to mean squared error and found out that the model was greatly improved.